TheClams/SystemVerilog/readme.md

 Keymapping example
 ------------------

-To map key to the different feature, simply add the following to your user .sublime-keymap file:
+To map key to the different features, simply add the following to your user .sublime-keymap file:

 	{
 		"keys": ["f10"], "command": "verilog_type",